This post may contain affiliate links. Please read our disclosure policy.

 Fried ravioli is presented next to a small bowl of marinara sauce.

-Fried Ravioli is exactly what it sounds like – ravioli that’s been breaded and fried!
-While I sadly can’t claim to be the very first person who thought of this magical concept, I do think I’ve really mastered it.
+Fried Ravioli, also called Toasted Ravioli, is exactly what it sounds like, ravioli that’s been breaded and fried!
+While I sadly can’t claim to be the very first person who thought of this magical concept, I do know I’ve really mastered it.
 The key to the best Fried Ravioli is the breading.
 I use a combination of both plain and panko bread crumbs, three different dried herbs, garlic powder, and just the right amount of salt and pepper.
 It’s so crunchy and SO flavor packed.

 I really can’t think of an occasion that wouldn’t be made more delicious by the addition of Fried Ravioli!
 Maybe you’re watching the big game with friends, hosting a dinner party, or just entertaining a few neighbors with cocktails.
 No matter the event, Fried Ravioli’s always a huge hit.
 Why?
 Well, it’s got everyone’s favorite Italian flavors, it’s perfect for dunking in marinara sauce, and it’s both cheesy and crunchy.
 It’s really got it all!